pit36/Openflow_One_way_delay/README.md

 ### Features
 * Latency and throughput monitoring in different setups possible
-* Routing with Dijkstra
+* Routing is implemened with with Dijkstra
-* Demonstrating the throughput and OWD delays on a website
+* Demonstrating current throughput and OWD delays on a website

 #### Necessary Software and libraries
 * installed ryu